zwistel/ReZygisk/README.md

 ## License

-ReZygisk is licensed majoritaly under GPL, by Dr-TSNG, but also BSD 2-Clause License for re-written code.
-You can read more about it on [Open Source Initiative](https://opensource.org/licenses/BSD-2-Clause).
+ReZygisk is licensed majoritaly under GPL, by Dr-TSNG, but also AGPL 3.0, by The PerformanC Organization, for re-written code.
+You can read more about it on [Open Source Initiative](https://opensource.org/licenses/AGPL-3.0).